StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 This baseline build on well-established iVector/PLDA speaker verfciation framework for SRE 2010 task.
-With the EER as primary evaluation criterion.

-This system is based on Kaldi SRE2008 example.
-Forked under version r3473.
+It is based on Kaldi SRE2008 example,forked under version r3473.

-Data used in this system:
+#Data used in this system:

-Background Training
+##UBM training
+Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006
+##IVector Extractor training
+Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006
+##Development Dataset
+SRE2008
+##Test Dataset
+SRE2010